 Suitability Standard

-- Suitability: Advisors only need to ensure that their suggestions are appropriate for the client’s financial requirements and objectives at the time of the transaction.
+- Suitability: Advisors only need to ensure that their suggestions are suitable for the client’s financial needs and objectives at the time of the transaction.

-- Reduced Care Standard: Financial advisors can consider their own interests as long as the suggestions are suitable.
+- Reduced Care Standard: Financial advisors can take into account their own interests as long as the recommendations are appropriate.

 - Possible Conflicts: Advisors may receive commissions from the sale of investment products, which can create conflicts of interest.

-- Regulation: Regulated by the Financial Industry Regulatory Authority (FINRA), which mandates a “reasonable basis” that an investment is appropriate for the client.
+- Regulation: Governed by the Financial Industry Regulatory Authority (FINRA), which requires a “reasonable basis” that an investment is appropriate for the client.

 - Examples: Some broker-dealers and insurance agents.